-Dennis Hof, deceased brothel owner dubbed the ‘Trump of Pahrump,’ wins state assembly seat in Nevada
+Dennis Hof, deceased brothel owner dubbed the ‘Trump of Pahrump,’ wins seat in Nevada

 “I think people will resonate with that,” he told the Las Vegas Sun in July.
 “Give us our freedom.
 We’re about low taxes, drinking, gambling, girls and guns.
 That’s what this state was founded on.”

 In Nye County, where Trump won with a 42-point margin in 2016, it was a winning strategy.
-One Hof supporter told the Associated Press in June that he had voted for the brothel owner because of the reaction that his victory would likely trigger.
+One Hof supporter told The Associated Press in June that he had voted for the brothel owner because of the reaction that his victory would likely trigger.
 “It’s the same reason I voted for Trump,” he said.
 “I knew it would drive liberals crazy.”

 In another parallel to Trump, Hof was accused of sexual harassment and sexual assault by multiple women.
 He denied the reports, suggesting that they had been politically motivated.
 “I’m rich.
 I’m famous,” he told NPR.
 “That attracts girls.”
 At the time of his death, the Nevada Department of Public Safety was investigating Hof for alleged sexual assault.